Butter: Nutrition Facts and Benefits

 Traditional butter (80% milk fat) is made from pasteurized cream and can be either salted (which is often referred to as “sweet cream butter”) or unsalted.
 Another common variety of butter is whipped butter, which is regular butter into which air or nitrogen has been whipped to increase its volume, making it easier to spread.

 Other types of butter include clarified butter and ghee.
 Clarified butter is clear, melted butter separated from its milk solids and water.
-Because clarified butter can be heated to a higher temperature without burning, it’s great for or frying.
+Because clarified butter can be heated to a higher temperature without burning, it’s great for frying.
 Ghee, meanwhile, a staple in Indian diets, is basically clarified butter that’s cooked a little longer, resulting in a nuttier flavor.
+It also has a longer shelf life than regulat butter and does not require refrigeration.

 On top of butter’s amazing versatility as a spread or ingredient, you can make your own butter at home and then freeze it.